Family and Children

 What is the difference between sole and joint legal decision-making?

-There are two types of legal decision-making: sole or joint.
+There are 2 types of legal decision-making: sole or joint.

 Sole Legal Decision-Making